coiby/WuGroup/Bechmark.md

 re-run /home/coiby/flops/ph_rerun (mis-use `-nk` as `-np`, re-re-run!)

-/home/coiby/flops/ph4q (two representations and 32 processes)
+/home/coiby/flops/ph4q (two representations and 32 processes) (the parameter `npool` has marginal effect, I guess if it is caused by too few processes)

 Watching